GrafSoul/udacity-project-capstone/README.md

 NODE_ENV=development
 ```

-And run the following commands in consle.
+And run the following commands in console.
 ```
 // Installing npm modules.
 npm install